SummerOak/CrashSDK/README.md

   Capture crash in Java & Native(arm/x86), and dump crash information to a file locate in sdcard, crash information contains call stack, system version, architecture, and registers state for native crash.

-# Structure of this Project
+# Structure of this project

   This is an Android project create by Android studio, the module 'crashsdk' is an aar lib and that is what we need implememt&optimize;